Rosa nutkana: Description

 Rosa nutkana grows to as much as 3 meters, often in thickets.
 It has light green paired leaflets with toothed edges and sharp prickles at the base.
 The prickles are straight and paired and generally appear at nodes.
 The 5-8 cm flowers usually occur singly, but may appear in groups of 2 or 3.
 The flowers, which appear in early summer, can have a pleasantly strong fragrance.
-The sepals are very long, longer than the petals, and are constricted in the middle.
+The sepals are very long, longer than the petals, and constricted in the middle.
 The fruits (hips) of Nootka rose are somewhat bitter but edible.
 It is reported that bletting will greatly mitigate the bitterness and make the hips much more palatable.
 Only the rind should be eaten as the seeds are irritating.

 Ecology

 Nootka rose grows in a wide variety of habitats, from sea level to mid elevations.
 It needs sun but will tolerate some shade, often growing along forest edges.
 It grows in moist riparian soils and in dry glacial till soils.
 It grows in fencerows, hedgerows, pastures, shrubby wetlands, woodlands, prairies, and meadows.

 Nootka rose thickets provide habitat and food for birds and small wildlife.
 Deer browse the flowers, young stems, and hips.
 They are used in wetland mitigation buffers and in native plant landscaping.

-R. nutkana hosts gall-making wasps of the family Cynipidae, genus Diplolepis (wasp), in the insect class Hymenoptera.
-Two species are D. polita, which makes bristly round red or green galls on leaves, and D. rosae, the mossy rose gall, which makes large, mossy, feathery, greenish or yellowish growths on stems.
+R. nutkana hosts gall-making wasps of the family Cynipidae, genus Diplolepis.
+Two such species are D. polita, which makes bristly round red or green galls on leaves, and D. rosae, the mossy rose gall, which makes large, mossy, feathery, greenish or yellowish growths on stems.